 Our ratings of hardware stores, shown on our Ratings Tables, show how

-Hardwarebeat all of the independents.
-But our price survey did find below-average
+and other chains.
+But our price survey did find below-average prices at

 Among the independents, we found big store-to-store price variation.
 Prices